hyurl/async-stream-iterator/README.md

             // TODO...
         }

-        // NOTE: AsyncStreamIterator only supports one argument of passed to the
+        // NOTE: AsyncStreamIterator only supports one argument passed to the
         // corresponding data event.
     })();
 });